Italy Hiking: Tuscany & Cinque Terre

 - Physical intensity: 3 out of 5

-- Hop on ferry from Portofino to Rapallo, and enjoy one last meal as a group at your Farewell Dinner along the Italian Riviera.
+- Enjoy one last meal as a group at your Farewell Dinner along the Italian Riviera.

 Flight home